Periods usually start between age 10 and 16. Most girls get their first period around age 12.

 - severe stress

-Treating delayed periods
+Treating a delayed first period

 Content supplied by the NHS and adapted for Ireland by the HSE